 Many people have said the right thing about the counterintuitiveness of quantum mechanics.
 For example, this monologue by Richard Feynman says everything that deserves to be said about the general topic.

 You may see that Feynman uses some "extraordinary" adjectives for quantum mechanics, too.
-While Sabine et al. have been discussing adjectives such as
+While the German participant et al. have been discussing adjectives such as

 spooky, strange, and weird,Feynman at 0:40-0:50 uses different adjectives, namely